d2l-ai/d2l-en/chapter_crashcourse/ndarray.md

 ## Getting Started

 Throughout this chapter, we are aiming to get you up and running with the basic functionality.
 Do not worry if you do not understand all of the basic math, like element-wise operations or normal distributions.
 In the next two chapters we will take another pass at the same material, teaching the material in the context of practical examples.
-On the other hand, if you want to go deeper into the mathematical content, see the ["Math"](../chapter_appendix/math.md) section in the appendix.
+On the other hand, if you want to go deeper into the mathematical content, see :ref:`chapter_math` in the appendix.

 We begin by importing MXNet and the `ndarray` module from MXNet.
 Here, `nd` is short for `ndarray`.